shomykohai/shomykohai.github.io/_posts/2025-02-13-unlocking-the-motorola-g23.md

 This payload protects the device from being relocked and blocks flashing of protected partitions that might hard brick the device.

+I suggest using this custom bootloader for safety reasons, mainly avoiding malicious script (considering the default flash script in the firmware) to completely brick the phone.<br><br>

+To get the custom bootloader you can either [compile it from source](https://github.com/R0rt1z2/chouchou), or get pre-compiled and tested binaries [on the documentation](https://penangf.fuckyoumoto.xyz/docs/modding/custom-bootloader).

 ## Video Guide

+This is a quick video guide made by DiabloSat showing off how to unlock the phone + the installation of the custom bootloader.

 <iframe height="315" src="https://www.youtube-nocookie.com/embed/3fHfiqM7UUg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>